mpchenette/copilot-value-metrics/README.md

 ### Files

 - `index.html` – markup and containers
-- `styles.css` – layout and wheel visuals
+- `styles.css` – layout and visuals
-- `script.js` – behavior and keyboard support
+- `script.js` – behavior, sorting, accessibility
-- `words.js` – static list of words and their 4-digit codes (edit this)
+- `words.js` – list of metrics with 4 scores (1–10) and explanations

-### Configure words and codes
+### Configure metrics and scores

-Edit `words.js` to control the selectable words and the exact 4-digit codes they map to.
+Edit `words.js` to control the selectable metrics and their four category scores.
 Example entry:

 ```
-{ word: 'Alpha', digits: [1, 5, 3, 7] }
+{
+  word: 'PR Cycle Time',
+  digits: [8, 7, 6, 8], // [Ease of Gathering, Signal Strength, Resistance to Gaming, Objectivity]
+  explanations: [
+    'Easily pulled from Git provider APIs.',
+    'Shorter cycles typically reflect higher delivery velocity.',
+    'Harder to game without broader process changes.',
+    'Objective timestamps from system of record.'
+  ]
+}
 ```

+Scores are clamped to the 1–10 range.
 You can add/remove entries; the UI adapts automatically.
-Each digit must be 0–9.
-# copilot-value-metrics